Let's start with the most basic question. What is ABM? And how did we start talking about it?

 Design a customised strategy for those accounts

-ABM Pillar #3: It’s a coordinated effort between sales and marketing
+ABM Pillar #3: It's a coordinated effort between the marketing and sales teams

 ABM Pillar #4: It's a land and expand strategy